Graffiti: Offensive graffiti

 Graffiti may also be used as an offensive expression.
 This form of graffiti may be difficult to identify, as it is mostly removed by the local authority (as councils which have adopted strategies of criminalization also strive to remove graffiti quickly).
 Therefore, existing racist graffiti is mostly more subtle and at first sight, not easily recognized as "racist".
 It can then be understood only if one knows the relevant "local code" (social, historical, political, temporal, and spatial), which is seen as heteroglot and thus a 'unique set of conditions' in a cultural context.

-A spatial code for example, could be that there is a certain youth group in an area that is engaging heavily in racist activities.
+A spatial local code for example, could be that there is a certain youth group in an area that is engaging heavily in racist activities.
 So, for residents (knowing the local code), a graffiti containing only the name or abbreviation of this gang already is a racist expression, reminding the offended people of their gang activities.
 Also a graffiti is in most cases, the herald of more serious criminal activity to come.
 A person who does not know these gang activities would not be able to recognize the meaning of this graffiti.
 Also if a tag of this youth group or gang is placed on a building occupied by asylum seekers, for example, its racist character is even stronger.

 By making the graffiti less explicit (as adapted to social and legal constraints), these drawings are less likely to be removed, but do not lose their threatening and offensive character.

 Elsewhere, activists in Russia have used painted caricatures of local officials with their mouths as potholes, to show their anger about the poor state of the roads.
-In Manchester, England a graffitists painted obscene images around potholes, which often resulted in them being repaired within 48 hours.
+In Manchester, England, a graffitists painted obscene images around potholes, which often resulted in them being repaired within 48 hours.